Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Results and Discussions

-That is, unlike the 2D nucleation and growth in the 2D Ising model, which relaxes from a metastable state to a stable state, steady growth in the RSOS model can form island-on-island structures (Fig. \ref{surfdatCut} (h)).
-Here, the islands that form on the terraces between steps will be absorbed by the step at the same height; otherwise, they would be blocked from moving forward by the lower-level step with the next height due to the SOS restriction.
-In this way, the intrinsic step-jam also occurs around the island-on-island structures, thereby locally changing the surface geometric dimension from 2 to 1.
-This blending of the step-jammed structures on the surface increases $g'$.
+When the islands that form on the terraces between steps grow, one side of the island is absorbed by the step at the same height to form a wide terrace, whereas the opposite side is blocked by the lower step due to the SOS restriction, forming step congestion.
+In this way, intrinsic step jamming also occurs around island-on-island structures, thereby locally reducing the effective geometric dimension of the surface from two to one \cite{akutsu24-2}.
+This blending of step-jammed structures on the surface increases $g'$ \cite{akutsu25-3}.

-The intrinsic step-jam also causes bell-shaped surface undulations.
-When the step growth rate $v_s$ is large compared with the 2D nucleation rate $I_n(\Delta \mu)$, the island-on-island structure has a bell-shaped form (Fig. \ref{surfdatCut} (h), Fig. \ref{fig_DD3surf} (a)).
-The top layer of the island-on-island structure becomes wider, while the steps below the top layer are congested.

-In the case of the surface retreat on the (001) and its vicinal surfaces, the intrinsic step-jam occurs around the hole-in-hole structure shown in Fig. \ref{surfdatCut} (i).
-The hole-in-hole structure has a cup-shaped form (Fig. \ref{fig_DD3surf} (b)), resulting in negative skewness in SHD.
+Intrinsic step jamming causes bell-shaped surface undulations during crystal growth (Figs.~\ref{surfdatCut}(b), \ref{fig_bell_cup_shaped}(a)).
+When the step growth rate $v_s$ is large, and the step distance between adjacent steps is large, the step growth rate of top-layer steps becomes larger than that of lower-layer steps because the number of blocking points increases in the lower layers.
+Due to the $w_{\rm drive}$ effect, the crystal tends to maximize its volume (Fig.~\ref{surfdatCut}(d) and (e)).
+Hence, bell-shaped surface undulations occur (Fig.~\ref{surfdatCut}(b),(h)).
+The bottom layer is shaped like a concave corner with circles cut out (Fig.~\ref{surfdatCut} (b)).